February 18, 2013

 Parsifal: "My magic spear has cured you.
 Now everyone shut up so we can listen to Richard Wagner's beautiful final chords."
 (10 min)

-In Act Two, the Flower Maidens' are ankle deep in this blood -- it's both a continuation of the Act One imagery and a symbol of female sexuality.
+In Act Two I felt like the opera really began.
+Klingsor's Magic Castle with the Flower Maidens' are ankle deep in this blood -- it's both a continuation of the Act One imagery and a symbol of female sexuality.
 The Flower Maidens are between two walls that opened up and looked suspiciously like a ... well, let's just say "Rosebud."
 I thought I would find it crass, but after all the religious pontificating in Act One I enjoyed the kind of blatantly sexual symbolism.
 The choreography for the Flower Maidens was perhaps my favorite moment of the evening.
 The Flower Maidens looked almost Japanese in their long black wigs and their dance had an Oriental flavor, and all of a sudden I heard the "Buddhism" strains that people told me were in Wagner's score.
 The spears made them look like a mix of Samurai and Geisha.
 It was odd, but I liked it.
 Exotic becomes erotic.

 I can also recognize that the cast assembled was not just fine, but stellar.
 Jonas Kaufmann in the title role sang very softly, almost marking, in the first act.
 But when he rejected Kundry his voice suddenly burst out like a trumpet: "AM-FOR-TAS!"
 I've seen Kaufmann sing many roles and that moment when his dark-timbred voice all of a sudden turns into a bright, ringing trumpet never ceases to marvel.
 His interpretation of Parsifal was sensitive and nuanced -- even when he's anointed Supreme Leader, he moved with the hesitation of someone who was not quite sure of himself and his Supremacy.
 Rene Pape in the marathon pontificating role of Gurmenanz never parked and barked, but made every long-winded suffering-wound-redemption-blah-blah-blah monologue look and sound like a personal conversation.
 Peter Mattei was maybe the biggest shock of the night.
 I've heard him only in Mozart and never imagined his silky baritone in Wagner.
 But Amfortas, the whiniest most one-dimensional character of the opera has strangely some of the most beautiful music -- lyrical and dreamy, and after awhile I just learned to ignore the "my wound pain blah blah blah my wound" and enjoy the sound of his voice.